SolaceSamples/solace-samples-dotnet/README.md

 # solace-samples-dotnet

+TODO

+## Exploring the Samples

+### Setting up your preferred IDE

+TODO

 ## Contributing

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Authors

-See the list of [contributors](https://github.com/SolaceSamples/solace-samples-template/contributors) who participated in this project.
+See the list of [contributors](https://github.com/SolaceSamples/solace-samples-dotnet/contributors) who participated in this project.

 ## License